isb-cgc/readthedocs/docs/source/sections/GDCTutorials/ImportGDCFileManifest.rst

 Importing a GDC File Manifest into ISB-CGC
 ===========================================

+Importing a GDC file manifest into its own BigQuery table will enable you to join that table with an ISB-CGC BigQuery table containing the file locations on the Google Cloud.
+Here's how to do it.

-The easiest way to make a GDC File manifest useful is to import it into BigQuery as its own table.
-One way of keeping your file manifests organized is to create a data set specifically for the tables created to hold the manifests.
+One way of keeping your file manifests organized is to create a data set specifically for those tables.
 New data sets can be created by clicking on the **Create Dataset** button within your project in BigQuery.

 Creating a table from a GDC file manifest is remarkably easy:

-* Click on the **Create Table** button while you are within your new dataset.
+* Click on the **Create Table** button while you are within your new data set.
 * In the resulting screen, for **Create table from**, select **Upload**.
 Select your manifest file and set the **File format** to **CSV**.
 (Tab delimited will work with this setting.)
 * Have BigQuery automatically create the schema by checking the **Auto detect** box for Schema.
 * Click on **Advanced options**.
 Select **Tab** for **Field delimiter**; enter **1** for **Header rows to skip**.